Two phones, two years: How North and South Korea reconnected

 The South Korean Ministry of Unification simply said the two sides "checked technical issues of the communication line."

-Calls are made using a red handset, marked "North," and received on a green handset.
+Calls are made using a green handset, marked "North," and received on a red handset, though the colors can be switched if needed.
 Letters above the computer screen read "South-North Direct Phone" and two clocks show the current time in each country.

 After the call ended, officials from the Ministry of Unification -- responsible for "all issues pertaining to inter-Korean relations and unification" -- stayed by the phone, on the off-chance that the North would call again.